-Please note these guidelines pertaining to field trips:
+Please note these quidelines pertaining to field trips:

-- Field trips are a privilege and a student's behavior will determine their participation in any field trip. - All students are required to ride the bus to and from the destination.
+- All students are required to ride the bus to and from the destination.
 Parents who wish to have their student leave with them after the trip should notify the teacher in writing prior to the field trip.
-Chaperones may ride the bus if there is room. - Classroom behavior is expected of all students. - Students will should follow the specific dress code listed on the field trip permission slip. - Written parental permission must be received for each trip in order for students to participate.
-No student is allowed on an off-campus trip without specific written parental permission on the form distributed by the school. - All field trip participants are expected to listen quietly to tour guides and instructions. - The assigned chaperone must supervise students at all times, including restroom usage.
+Chaperones may ride the bus if there is room. - Classroom behavior is expected of all students. - Students will wear their monogrammed shirt and uniform pants, shorts, or skirts on field trips unless advised otherwise by the supervising teacher, coach, or administrator. - Written parental permission must be received for each trip in order for students to participate.
+No student is allowed on an off-campus trip without specific written parental permission on the form distributed by the school. - All field trip participants are expected to listen quietly to tour guides and instructions. - An adult must supervise all restroom usage.